 This acclaimed words-and-music show is now available in a concert version for the UK and beyond – see ‘Upcoming Events’ for dates.
 Cafe Society Swing has attracted rave reviews for its various manifestations since its debut as a one-off show in the London Jazz Festival.
-Since 2015, the show has played Ronnie Scott’s on numerous occasions, other London venues including the Pizza Express, the Hideaway and JW3, as well as jazz festivals in Scarborough and Gateshead.
+Since 2015, the show has played Ronnie Scott’s, the Pizza Express, the Hideaway and JW3, as well as jazz festivals in Scarborough and Gateshead.

 The cream of New York’s young jazz talent joined pianist Alex Webb for this edition of the show: singers Cyrille Aimée, Allan Harris and Charenee Wade along with Camille Thurman (tenor sax), Bill Todd (alto sax), Benny Benack III(trumpet), Brent White (trombone), Mimi Jones (bass) and Shirazette Tinnin(drums).